Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Abstract

 \section{Abstract}

-We prove global stability for the Charge-Scalar Field system on a background metric which is close to 1+3-dimensional Minkowski space.
-In particular, we consider a class of background metrics which satisfy certain estimates consistent with the behavior of small-data solutions to Einstein's Vacuum Equations in harmonic coordinates.
-Our results are analogous to results obtained in Minkowski space by Lindblad and Sterbenz in \cite{LS}.
-The proof relies on a single-parameter modification of the standard Lorentz fields which depends on the mass associated with the metric.
+We prove global stability for the Charge-Scalar Field system on a background spacetime which is close to $1+3$-dimensional Minkowski space and whose outward light cones converge to those for the Schwarzschild metric at null infinity.
+The key technique to this proof is the use of a modified null frame, depending only on the mass $M$ of the metric, which captures the asymptotic behavior of the metric at future null infinity.
+Our results are analogous to results obtained in Minkowski space by Lindblad and Sterbenz in \cite{LS} up to a change in coordinates, and will in the sequel be used to prove the full structure of the Einstein-Charge scalar field system in these modified harmonic coordinates.